dhuppenkothen/xpsi/paper/paper.md

 energy-resolved X-ray pulsations.
 X-PSI provides a framework for the implementation of custom models (likelihood and prior functions) and for feeding those models to open-source statistical sampling software for use on high-performance computing systems.
+X-PSI supplies modules for post-processing posterior sample sets, and supplies tools for visualisation.
+For example, one can generate time- and energy-resolved (animated) images of model X-ray pulsars by tracing radiation from the stellar surface to a distant observer (such as an Earthly space telescope) as it propagates through spacetime; a snapshot of such an animation may be found in \autoref{fig:animation snapshot}.
+Posterior summaries can be plotted of the time- and energy-domain signals that a model pulsarm is inferred to generate, conditioned on observational data.

+![A snapshot from a time- and energy-resolved animation of a toy neutron star that generates X-ray pulsations.
+The top three panels are sky maps of photon specific intensity, and the bottom panels show instantaneous integrals over the sky maps, together with sky map integrals at past times (bottom-left panel) and additional photon energies (bottom-right panel).
+\label{fig:animation snapshot}](_skymap_with_pulse_profile_and_spectrum.png)

-Notably, X-PSI has and is being implemented by the NICER collaboration for pulse-profile modeling of rotation-powered millisecond pulsars.
+Notably, X-PSI has and is being applied by the NICER collaboration for pulse-profile modeling of rotation-powered millisecond pulsars.
+The publications that have directly applied the X-PSI package thus far are [@Riley:2019] and [@Riley:2021].
+Many more publications have used the open-source analysis pipeline and products published on Zenodo to accompany these articles; these products may be accessed using the linked DOIs of [@Riley:2019:Zenodo] and [@Riley:2021:Zenodo].

 The numerical likelihood routines native to X-PSI are written in Cython, and are dependent on the GNU Scientific Library (GSL).
 High-level object-oriented